What is a DO vs MD?

 You may be wondering: who has a higher salary, a DO or MD?
 Well, we have your answer.
 To put it simply, the salary for DO and MD physicians will not differ due to their credentials.

 Keep in mind that higher-salary specialties will be more challenging to enter and often require an extended residency in addition to possible fellowships.
-For example, general pediatrics residencies are typically three years.
-Orthopedics residencies are, on average, five years.
+For example, general pediatric residencies are typically three years.
+Orthopedic residencies last, on average, five years.

 Source: (Kane, Medscape)